 Also important is the fact that pasilla de Oaxaca peppers are smokier than chipotles.
 You will need to use less of the ground pasillas than the amount that your recipe specifies for chipotle flakes.
 How much less depends on how hot the batch of pasillas is as well as your personal tolerance for heat.

-In a pinch (1): Chipotle in adobo sauce
+In a pinch solutions: Chipotle in adobo sauce or chipotle paste

 In one sense, chipotle in adobo sauce may seem like one of the best substitutes for chipotle flakes since they are another form of exactly the same pepper.
 Chipotles in adobo sauce also have the benefit of being very easy to find.